J6 Timeline

 Trump Supporter Kevin Greeson Collapses

-While on the phone with his wife, Trump Supporter Kevin Greeson collapses on the Lower West Plaza.
+While on the phone with his wife, Trump supporter Kevin Greeson collapses on the Lower West Plaza.

 The D.C.
 Office of the Chief Medical Examiner determined that Kevin Greeson, 55, died of a natural cause—specifically hypertensive atherosclerotic cardiovascular disease (a form of heart disease) after suffering a heart attack.